Medieval money tricks and the modern world

 There were many ways of structuring transactions in order to disguise the charging of interest.
 Perhaps the simplest was for the borrower to recognise that he owed a greater sum than that actually received; for instance the debtor might issue a legally binding bond for £15 when he had in fact only received £10, with the £5 difference representing interest.
-An example of this practice is discussed in case study 1 (see below).
+An example of this practice is discussed in case study 1.

 Another means of disguising interest charges was for the loan agreement to include a penalty clause in case of ‘late’ repayment, where the loan was expected from the start to be repaid late.
 Today banks offer free current accounts, funded in part by penalty fees for being overdrawn and other infringements.

 Another medieval practice with modern resonance was ‘chevisance’ or a repurchase arrangement.
 A borrower would sell goods to the lender at one price with the understanding that the borrower would buy them back at a higher price.
 A similar logic informs the shadow banking system ‘repo’ market today, in which financial institutions raise short-term funds by pledging collateral.
 Finally, the borrower could pay the lender a ‘donum’ or ‘voluntary’ gift on top of the principal.
-An example of this is given in case study 2 (see below).
+An example of this is given in case study 2.

 The most sophisticated method of disguising interest used bills of exchange.
 These were foreign exchange (FX) instruments, originally developed to transfer money for trade but which also involved a credit element.
 The bill of exchange stated that the seller of the bill had received a sum of money in the local currency from the buyer in place A to be repaid, after a set period, in place B in another currency at a set exchange rate.
 The seller of a bill of exchange was effectively a borrower, and the buyer the lender.

 Interest was disguised by manipulating the exchange rates at places A and B, with the interest rate being determined by the difference, or spread, between the two rates; the wider the spread, the higher the profits.
 However, to produce this differential or spread required the systematic adjustment of exchange rates in all major financial centres.
-A practical example of this is described in case study 3 (see below).
+A practical example of this is described in case study 3.

 Finance and morality

 It could be argued that the bill of exchange was an example of ‘good’ financial innovation that facilitated European trade, but which was subsequently repurposed by the financial sector as a means of hiding their profits (‘bad’ financial innovation).

 There would therefore have been no incentive for the medieval bankers to engage in FX and this would have reduced the ability of merchants to borrow money or to transfer money internationally in order to fund their trading ventures.

 First, in so far as medieval financiers sought to disguise interest charges, this could create (perhaps deliberately) informational asymmetries.
 In the Middle Ages, merchants were presumably better able to calculate the interest rates implied by gifts or penalties or to predict future exchange rate movements than their customers, and this might have allowed them to charge higher rates.

 Second, finance has an inescapably political dimension.
 Although financial engineering may have been accepted as business as usual within the financial community, the wider public could be less understanding.

-This was not necessarily an excessive rate for the time but Lyons was suspected of undue profiteering.
+This was not necessarily an excessive rate for the time, but Lyons was suspected of undue profiteering.
 He was first impeached by parliament and subsequently beheaded by a mob during the Peasants’ Revolt of 1381.
 Today there is intense suspicion of the relationship between the Too Big to Fail banks and the government.
 Those who work in the financial sector should therefore consider not just how the system works, but how this may appear to others.

 It seems that there is a continuous thread of conflicting attitudes towards financial practices in the Middle Ages and today.
 For those involved in the markets, ‘financial engineering’ helps to keep the markets running smoothly.
 From an external perspective, however, certain financial practices could seem at best amoral and at worst, illegal.

 This paper is based on a new interdisciplinary research project investigating Medieval Foreign Exchange, funded by the Leverhulme Trust and based at the ICMA Centre, Henley Business School, University of Reading.
-The research team is: Professor Adrian Bell, chair in the history of finance and head of school; Professor Chris Brooks, chair in finance and director of research; and Dr Tony Moore, research associate
+The research team is: Professor Adrian Bell, chair in the history of finance and head of school; Professor Chris Brooks, chair in finance and director of research; and Dr Tony Moore, research associate.